shubham-shahh/lidar_map_localizer/README.md

 #### Approaches Tried:

 1) **NDT based scan to map matching**: Using just NDT to match the current scan to the global map
-    - Works well with a good initital estimate
+    - Works well with a good initial estimate
     - Requires a good amount of overlap between the source and target scan
     - Rotational accuracy is poor
     - Gets lost easily in corridor/maze/long walls kind of environment